SmartWebDK/TorqueUI/_css/images.md

 order:      1
 ---

-### Image

-A simple class that makes sure that images doesn't exceeds its parent's boundaries
+A simple class that makes sure that images don't exceed their parent's boundaries

 <div class="m-browser">
   <div class="browser">